mendix/docs/content/howtogeneral/bestpractices/dev-best-practices.md

 #### 3.4.1 Entity Events

 For some entities you want to use entity events that are always triggered when a specific operation is executed for an entity.
-Think of a field like *TotalOrderAmount* that is automatically filled based on the amount values of the order-related orderlines.
-An implementation choice can be to define an after-commit event that ensures that *TotalOrderAmount* is updated when a related orderline is saved.
+Think of a field like **TotalOrderAmount** that is automatically filled based on the amount values of the order-related order lines.
+An implementation choice can be to define an after-commit event that ensures that **TotalOrderAmount** is updated when a related order line is saved.
 The microflows related to such an event handler should have the following prefixes:

 | Event Type      | Prefix               |
 |-----------------|----------------------|